iurimadeira/algorithm-study/README.md

-# algorithms-ruby
+# Algorithms in Ruby

-This repository contains implementations of Algorithms and Data Structures in Ruby.
+  This repository has some algorithms implemented by me using ruby.